NeddX/Livyonn/README.md

 Bytecode compiled programming language written in C++, designed by me, built by me. and you best hope, for it to work.

 # Pre-Alpha
-Only the VM functions and the high level language only gets analyzed but the VM is also very basic.
+Only the VM functions and the high level language only gets analyzed.
+The VM is also very basic.
 I got alot to do.